hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - **prediction bias** = when average prediction !== average observation --> something's wrong (incomplete feature set, biased training sample, buggy pipeline, etc.)
   - prediction bias is a good debug/sanity check
-  - but if there's no prediction bias, there may still be problems with the model
+  - but if there's no prediction bias, there may still be problems with the model - test the model against other metrics